ElektraInitiative/PermaplanT/scraper/README.md

 4. Correct data manually and merge with generated data (optional)

-The scraped data contains inconsistencies and mistakes made by practicalplants users.
+The scraped data contains inconsistencies and mistakes made by PracticalPlants users.
 In order to correct these mistakes, we need to manually correct the data i.e. copy the `detail.csv` file into a new file.
 The corrected data in the new file should be stored in the same format as the generated data i.e. columns may not be changed.
 Since the scraper process could be changed in the future, we should guarantee that the data will not be lost when the scraper is run again.
 Therefore, we should merge the corrected data with the generated data.

 Please note the following points when correcting the data: